API Security Protection

 1. X-Timestamp (Timestamp)

-- Records the request initiation time (usually Unix timestamp), used by the server to verify request timeliness.
+- Records the request initiation time (usually Unix timestamp) for server-side validation of request timeliness.

 Problems Solved

-- Prevents Replay Attacks: The server sets a timestamp validity period (e.g., 5 minutes), directly rejecting expired requests, preventing attackers from replaying intercepted legitimate requests after timeout.
+- Prevent Replay Attacks: The server sets a timestamp validity period (e.g., 5 minutes), directly rejecting expired requests.
+Attackers cannot replay intercepted legitimate requests after they expire.

-- Synchronization Check: Ensures the time difference between client and server is within a reasonable range, avoiding time tampering affecting request validity.
+- Synchronization Check: Ensures the time deviation between client and server is within a reasonable range, preventing time tampering from affecting request validity.

 2. X-Nonce (One-time Random Number)

-- Generates a unique random string (such as UUID), ensuring the uniqueness of the same request.
+- Generates a unique random string (e.g., UUID) to ensure the uniqueness of each request.

 Problems Solved

-- Prevents Duplicate Requests: The server caches Nonce values (or combines with timestamps), rejecting already processed duplicate requests.
+- Prevent Duplicate Requests: The server caches Nonce values (or combines with timestamps) to reject duplicate requests that have already been processed.

-- Enhances Signature Dynamicity: Even requests with the same parameters will have different signature results due to different Nonce values, preventing signature reuse.
+- Enhance Signature Dynamicity: Even for requests with the same parameters, the signature result differs due to different Nonces, preventing signature reuse.

 3. X-AccessKey (Access Key)

-- Identifies the client identity (such as user, application, or service), usually paired with a server-preassigned
+- Identifies client identity (e.g., user, application, or service), usually paired with a server-preassigned

 SecretKey.